overworded/Roblox-Ally-Bot/README.md

 # Roblox Ally Bot
-- Automatically send ally requests to groups on roblox.
+- Automatically send ally requests to groups on Roblox.
+- Able to run 24/7 with no ineruptions issues.
 - Easy to read console.
 - Proxy support.